sharma-anubhav/CV-AI-TTT/Readme.md

 # Computer Vision - Artificial Intelligence Enabled TicTacToe

 Hi!
 This project aims at simulating the classic game of **TicTacToe** using the feed from the webcam.
 The game follows the standard rules of X/O, where the player uses his finger to point to the section of the grid where he wishes to make his move.
-The user is given a 5 seconds window after each move by the computer.
+The user is given a 5 seconds window after each move by the computer to make his desired move.

 # Uniqueness

 This game is extremely lightweight as it does not use any object tracking pre-trained models and other ML-Algorithms that have the tendency to make the operations heavy.
 Instead to keep it relatively fast, we process the sections of the grid to extract contours from each grid square and to check if the finger was present inside that section/square.
-All other projects use heavy object tracking algorithms for this purpose, whereas this approach employes simple basic concepts
+All other projects use heavy object tracking algorithms for this purpose, whereas this approach employs simple yet efficient basic concepts.

 ## Minimax Algorithm